Severnaya Verf

 Severnaya Verf (Северная верфь) is a major shipyard on in Saint Petersburg, Russia, producing naval and civilian ships.
-It was founded as a branch of the Putilov Plant in the late 1800s.
+It was founded as a branch of the Putilov Plant in the early 20th century.
 Under the Soviets, the shipyard was generally known as Shipyard No. 190 (in the name of Zhdanov) and reverted to its former name in 1989.

 The priority market for Severnaya Verf is military export to Asian countries as India, China and Vietnam.

 History

 The shipyard was established by 1912 with the name of Putilov Shipyard (Russian: Putilovskaya Verf).
 It was situated near the main Putilov factory, and began building small warships, up to destroyers in size, in addition to non-military ships for the government like dredgers, tugboats, etc. Under Bolshevik control it was known as the Severnaya Verf and was then renamed Severnaya sudostroitel'naya verf in the early Twenties.
 It was given the honorific "in the name of Zhdanov" in 1935 and was renamed as Shipyard No. 190 (in the name of Zhdanov) when the Soviets numbered most of their industrial facilities on 30 December 1936.
 During this time, the yard built its only submarines; notably several Shchuka and M-class boats as well as components for S-class submarines that were assembled in Vladivostok in the Far East.
 Badly damaged during World War II by the Germans, the shipyard was rebuilt and enlarged after the war, partially by using plundered equipment and machines from Germany, and specialized in larger surface warships up to cruiser size.
 As of 1983 about one-third of its output was commercial ships.
 The shipyard reverted to its earlier name of Severnaya Verf on 2 August 1989.
 It is now part of the Severnaya Verf Production Association.